Teksta versija

 1) to ensure efficient management of the implementation of the European Union funds;

-3) to develop and submit a description of management and control system to the audit authority;
+3) to develop and submit a description of the management and control system to the audit authority;

 5) to ensure management of technical assistance of the European Union funds and efficiency of the implementation thereof, including performing the obligations of the responsible institution referred to in this Law for the implementation of this task;

-6) to ensure performance of the management information, publicity and communication measures of the European Union funds, including to carry out the functions of the coordinator responsible for communication in accordance with Article 48 of Regulation No 2021/1060;
+6) to ensure performance of the management information, publicity and communication measures of the European Union funds, including to fulfil the functions of the coordinator responsible for communication in accordance with Article 48 of Regulation No 2021/1060;

-7) to provide information to the responsible institutions, the co-operation institution, and the accounting authority according to the competence thereof;
+7) to provide information to the responsible institutions, the co-operation institution, and the accounting authority within the limits of its competence;

 8) to provide information on projects of strategic importance to the European Commission in accordance with Article 72(1)(a) of Regulation No 2021/1060;